davidchesnut/sp-general-docs/docs/how-to-detect-the-installed-sku-of-sharepoint-2013.md

 ---
-title: How to: Detect the installed SKU of SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: d5d84d6f-6a8e-4ead-9296-7025baf1e154
+title: How to Detect the installed SKU of SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: d5d84d6f-6a8e-4ead-9296-7025baf1e154
 ---